Chohan family murders: Perpetrators

 Great Coleford House in Devon.
 The farm where the bodies were buried before they were moved.

 Kenneth Regan was a convicted drug dealer.
 Also known as Kenneth Avery, he was jailed in 1998 for his involvement in heroin smuggling ring and passport racketeering but was released in the summer of 2002.
 He was reportedly a "supergrass" who had long worked as a police informant, including in the investigation into the murder of Donald Urquhart.
 Urquhart was shot dead in January 1993 on Marylebone High Street.
 Regan, also known as Avery, started working as an HGV driver for Chohan in 2002.

 The five bodies were buried in a field near Tiverton on 19 February.
 On Easter Sunday 2003, the bodies were exhumed from the field at Great Colefield House, Stoodleigh.
-The 17th century farm where the bodies were buried was owned by Belinda Brewin, a Chelsea socialite.
+The 17th century farm where the bodies were buried was owned by Belinda Brewin, a friend of Paula Yates, and a Chelsea socialite.
 In 1997, Brewin met Regan at a nightclub in London.
 In 2000, Brewin moved out of London to rural Devon and she and Regan regained contact with each-other.
 The relationship was exploited by Regan when Brewin was introduced to Amarjit Chohan to impress him.
 Brewin, who had been described as vulnerable, was unwittingly used in the plot.

 William Horncy was from Bournemouth.
 He previously worked as an accountant and had also lived in Bridport.
 He was sentenced in 1999 after admitting providing fake identities for international criminals.
 Peter Douglas Rees lived in Portsmouth, Hampshire.
 He was originally from Bridport.